BeryJu/gravity/docs/content/dns/_index.md

 Each DNS record belongs to a zone.
 Most commonly, the zone will be the domain part of an FQDN, so for the record `foo.bar.baz.`, it would be `bar.baz.`.
 Keep the trailing period in mind, as this is crucial for the zone to work properly.

 Zones can also have lower level records, so for the zone `baz.`, you could add a record `foo.bar.` to get the same result as above.
+The longest matching zone is picked to resolve a record.
+If all of the handlers of a zone return no response, there is no fallthrough to the next zone.

 The root zone, which is a zone for `.`, is used as fallback for any records for which a matching zone could not be found.